-- Scaling sales of cellular concrete by establishing a strategic focus on selected infrastructure markets, locations where CEMATRIX cellular concrete hold an advantage over other competing products (i.e. regions with weak and unstable soil), the use of the right CEMATRIX products and applications and targeting sales regions/segments that are attractive to Lafarge and/or look at other options like acquisitions; - Building an internal predictive sales infrastructure that would include additional sales staff; - Eliminating non-core sales activities; - Investing in sales support systems (now in place); - Aligning the sales incentive program with the sales strategy; and - Integrating the strategy into succession and physical locations.
+- 1. Scaling sales of cellular concrete by establishing a strategic focus on selected infrastructure markets, locations where CEMATRIX cellular concrete hold an advantage over other competing products (i.e. regions with weak and unstable soil), the use of the right CEMATRIX products and applications and targeting sales regions/segments that are attractive to Lafarge and/or look at other options like acquisitions; - 2.
+Building an internal predictive sales infrastructure that would include additional sales staff;

+- 3. Eliminating non-core sales activities; - 4.
+Investing in sales support systems (SalesForce is now in place); - 5.
+Aligning the sales incentive program with the sales strategy; and - 6.
+Integrating the strategy into succession and physical locations.

-Phase two of the Growth Strategy program with the BDC was put on hold pending the completion of the acquisition, but now that the acquisition is complete, the Company will be working with BDC Consulting in the latter half of 2018 to develop comprehensive plans for implementing the Growth Strategy and to establish metrics to measure the success of the program.
+Phase two of the Growth Strategy program with the BDC will include the development of comprehensive plans for implementing the Growth Strategy and to establish metrics to measure the success of the program.
 BDC consulting will provide regular advisory support throughout the two-year implementation period as well as provide a series of leadership and growth management courses.

-Introduction of New 400 kg/m3 Density Cellular Concrete
+Introduction of New Lower Density Cellular Concretes